Kostas Chrysogonos

 Kostas Chrysogonos (born 7 June 1961) is a Greek professor of constitutional law and a former Member of the European Parliament, sitting as an independent within the group of the European United Left–Nordic Green Left (GUE/NGL).

 Education

 He studied law at the Aristotle University of Thessaloniki.
 He graduated in 1983 with a Bachelor distinction (9.90/10).
 He earned his PhD in 1987 from Leibniz University Hannover, Germany with honours (magna cum laude).
-He was accepted into Harvard Law School but last minute decided not to attend due to personal reasons.
+He was accepted into Harvard Law School but last minute decided not to attend for personal reasons.

 Academic career

 In 1990 he was appointed Lecturer of the Law Faculty of the Aristotle University of Thessaloniki, in 1993 he became Assistant Professor.
 In 1999 he became Associate Professor and in 2003 Full Professor with a specialisation in Constitutional Law.
 He delivered lectures in Constitutional Law for years at the National Academy of Judges and the Hellenic Open University and as a Visiting Professor at the University of Regensburg and Leibniz University Hannover respectively.
 He has published 16 books, including the handbooks Constitutional Law and Private and Social Rights, which are used in Greek universities for teaching purposes, and more than 100 research papers in legal journals and edited books in Greek, English and German.